 Siemens is present in 190 countries.
 Most of my team is located outside of Germany.
 Although I travel from time to time to meet with a customer or to visit production sites, most of my regular business meetings are virtual.
 I believe in short meetings with a clear scope.

-Sometimes I open the meetings by framing the purpose of the meeting again, so that everyone is on the same page.
-Switch the video function on, it avoids that people get distracted by incoming emails or their laundry.
+Sometimes I open the meetings by framing the purpose of the meeting again so that everyone is on the same page.
+Switch the video function on, it avoids people getting distracted by incoming emails or their laundry.
 And if you don’t want to ignore the good ideas of the introverted part of your team, pay attention to those people that remained silent in the call and ask them for their views.